Owasso, Oklahoma: History

 The railroad completed its line in 1899.
 Its parent company, the Atchison, Topeka & Santa Fe Railway Company, took over the line and property.
 The first train came into Elm Creek on November 1, 1899.
-As the land around the end of this railroad developed, the Osage Indian word Owasso, meaning "the end of the trail" or "turn around", was adopted to identify the area because the rail line ended in a turnaround "Y" near the depot.
+As the land around the end of this railroad developed, the Osage word Owasso, meaning "the end of the trail" or "turn around", was adopted to identify the area because the rail line ended in a turnaround "Y" near the depot.
 The name of the Elm Creek post office was officially changed to Owasso on January 24, 1900.
 The rail line was not extended into Tulsa until 1905.

 A plat of the original townsite of Owasso, Cherokee Nation, I.T. was signed by the Secretary of the Interior on March 26, 1904, in connection with the town's incorporation.
 That plat shows three streets running north and south and eight streets running east and west.
 The north-south streets were named Oklahoma, Kansas, and Missouri, and the east-west streets north of what is now Broadway were named for Union generals, while the east-west streets to the south were named for Confederate generals.
 These names were later changed; east-west streets are now identified by street numbers, and north-south streets are now named after trees.
 The original street names were changed to their present names around 1960.

 By the time Oklahoma became a state on November 16, 1907, Owasso had a population of 379 within the town limits.
 The first newspaper was The Owasso Ledger which was first published on August 7, 1903, by U. P. Wardrip.
 The subscription price was $1.00 per year, paid in advance.
 The Pioneer Telephone and Telegraph Company was granted a franchise on February 6, 1905, for the town's first telephone exchange.
 Until the first water tower was erected in 1924, with Spavinaw as the water source, water came into town in barrels from Owasso Lake and sold for $0.50 a barrel.